colinccook/AspNetCoreEventSourcing/README.md

 # AspNetCoreEventSourcing

-AspNetCoreEventSourcing is a prototype project to experiment event sourcing covering a simple business flow.
+AspNetCoreEventSourcing is a prototype project.
+It it an implementation of event sourcing of a simple business flow.
 Its purpose is a learning exercise for myself, with an aim of determining if it's of any use within my work domain.

 ![RazorPages End to End](docs/aspnet2.gif)